thosgood/this-weeks-finds/markdown/101-151/week112.md

 What do the funny constants in the formula

-S = (ln 2 / 4 π γ sqrt(3)) A
+S = (ln 2 / 4 \pi γ sqrt(3)) A

 mean?
 It's actually simple.
 The states that contribute most to the entropy of a black hole are those where nearly all spin network edges puncturing its surface are labelled by spin 1/2.
 Each spin-1/2 puncture can have either j~z~ = 1/2 or j~z~ = -1/2, so it contributes ln(2) to the entropy.
-On the other hand, each spin-1/2 edge contributes 4 π γ sqrt(3) to the area of the black hole.
+On the other hand, each spin-1/2 edge contributes 4 \pi γ sqrt(3) to the area of the black hole.
 Just to be dramatic, we can call ln 2 the "quantum of entropy" since it's the entropy (or information) contained in a single bit.
-Similarly, we can call 4 π γ sqrt(3) the "quantum of area" since it's the area contributed by a spin-1/2 edge.
+Similarly, we can call 4 \pi γ sqrt(3) the "quantum of area" since it's the area contributed by a spin-1/2 edge.
 These terms are a bit misleading since neither entropy nor area need come in *integral* multiples of this minimal amount.
 But anyway, we have